UD-S24-CISC374/final-project-mint/docs/egdd.md

 -   User can only utilize classes and attributes which they have collected/already own
 -   All enemies must be defeated for boss to appear
     -   “Defeated” means enemy health bar has depleted to 0 and enemy disappears from the screen
--   Can only change weapon between levels, before boss, or between deaths
+-   Can only change weapon between levels, or between deaths
 -   If user health bar reaches 0, level restarts
     -   If user dies 3 times in the same level, entire game resets